-The most significant alcohol prohibition, which for 13 years from 1920 to 1933 in the United States was valid, was passed by the US Congress in 1919 against a two unsuccessful veto by President Thomas W. Wilson (1856-1924) as the 18th constitutional amendment.
-It was also referred to as "The Noble Experiment" (English for "The Honorable Experiment").
-In the "National Prohibition Act" (also named after the Senator Volstead Act) it was defined that as a "intoxicating drink" all drinks with more than 0.5% alcohol content galten: The act defined intoxicating liquor as any beverage containing more than 0.5% alcohol by volume and superseded all existing prohibition laws in effect in states that had such legislation.
-That was next schnapps and Wine of course also beer (even light beer) affected.
-Of the many thousands of breweries before prohibition, only the big ones that survived the so-called Near Beer had kept afloat.
+The most significant prohibition of alcohol, which was valid for 13 years in the USA from 1920 to 1933, was passed in 1919 by the US Congress as the 18th amendment to the Constitution against a two-time unsuccessful veto by President Thomas W. Wilson (1856-1924).
+It was also called "The Noble Experiment".
+The National Prohibition Act (also called the Volstead Act after the Senator) defined that "intoxicating beverage" meant any beverage containing more than 0.5% alcohol: The act defined intoxicating liquor as any beverage containing more than 0.5% alcohol by volume and superseded all existing prohibition laws in effect in states that had such legislation.
+This meant that beer (even light beer) was affected in addition to schnapps and wine.
+Of the many thousands of breweries before prohibition, only the large ones survived after 1933, which had kept their heads above water with the so-called near beer.

 Barrel destruction: Underwodd & Underwood/Corbis

-Auto und Spruch I'm no camel, I want beer: FineArtAmerica.com
+Car and say I'm no camel, I want beer: FineArtAmerica.com

-Prohibition end: Prohibition - An Interactive History
+End of Prohibition: Prohibition - An Interactive History